jemc/wires/README.md

 Wires is a work in progress.

+Copyright (c) 2013 : Joe McIlvain
-All rights temporarily reserved until permanent license is chosen.
+All rights reserved.